 How will I know when the engagement has officially started?
 Although the CPA firm may have performed some preliminary work on your agency's audit at their office, the actual work on an audit or other engagement, referred to as the fieldwork, begins with a meeting called the entrance conference.
 During the entrance conference, your agency's staff will be introduced to the CPA firm's staff that will be performing the engagement.
 You will be given the chance to ask questions, and you may be asked questions by the firm.
-The auditor-in-charge or AIC will be able to tell you at the entrance conference if the actual field work will begin immediately after the entrance conference, or at a later date.
+The auditor-incharge or AIC will be able to tell you at the entrance conference if the actual field work will begin immediately after the entrance conference, or at a later date.
 You will be expected to provide sufficient space at your agency's office for the CPA firm staff that will be performing the audit.

 What other information will the CPA need?
 The AIC should have provided you with a list of records and documents that will be needed to perform the audit.
 If they did not, ask them for the list before the entrance conference.
 Although this list should be fairly comprehensive, you should expect that the CPA will request additional documents, and will ask additional questions, before the audit is completed.
 It is a good idea to keep a log of original documents that you provide to the CPA, to ensure that you know where all your documents are and that they are returned to you.
+As an example of documents and schedules that your AIC may ask you to provide, there is a sample schedule under the Best Practices, Example Documents and Templates section of the website called, Sample Provided by Client (PBC) List.